usman-shaheen/starbucks-calorie-calculator/README.md

 ## Additional Resources

-For more information on Starbucks calories, you can also visit [StarbucksCalorieCalculator.com](https://starbuckscaloriecalculator.com).
+For more information on Starbucks calories, you can also visit [Starbucks Calorie Calculator](https://starbuckscaloriecalculator.com).